emmajanedrews/base-template/_posts/2018-01-22-your-home-buying-questions-answered.md

 The first question we went over was, “How long does it take, from start to finish, to purchase a home?”

 “Typically what we tell people is 30 days or less.
-As long as someone gets us the information we need in a timely manner, **30 days is more than enough time for you to submit a contract**to the close date,” said Chad.
+As long as someone gets us the information we need in a timely manner, **30 days is more than enough time for you to submit a contract&nbsp;**to the close date,” said Chad.

 Next, I asked him about the subject of credit scores.<br><br>As far as credit scores go, Chad explained that the higher your rate is, the better.
 This is because **credit scores help to determine the rates you’ll receive when buying a home.** However, there are many different programs available for any kind of credit score.